 White goods, such as fridges and dishwashers can be taken to the Frankston Regional Recycling and Recovery Centre for free.

 The Brotherhood of St. Laurence offers a free pick up service for no-longer-working fridges and whitegoods, which they then repair and resell or recycle.

-Households can take small amounts of x-rays to the Frankston Regional Recycling and Recovery Centre or one of Council’s Specialty Recycling Hubs for free.
+Households can take small amounts of X-rays to the Frankston Regional Recycling and Recovery Centre or Council’s Specialty Recycling Hub for free.

 Please remove any personal details (e.g. name, age) from the x-ray to protect your privacy.

 This information has been provided by Council as a guide only and should not be viewed as an endorsement or recommendation of an independent service provider.
 Please contact the service provider to confirm details, or look in the local phone directory or Council’s Business Directory to find other alternatives.
 Please contact Council if you know of other local organisations that provide recycling or reuse services.

 For information on what can and can’t be accepted in the kerbside recycling bin, visit our Bin Information page.

 PDF Files Disclaimer

 Adobe Acrobat is used to view Portable Document Files (PDF).
 Download the latest version of Adobe Reader from the Adobe website (the Adobe website opens in a new window).

 All PDF files on this website open in a new window.
 If you cannot access a PDF document on this page, contact Frankston Council on 1300 322 322 for more details, or for a hard copy of the document.